jgraving/DeepPoseKit-Annotator/README.md

-DeepPoseKit Annotator: a GUI for annotating images with user-defined keypoints
+DeepPoseKit Annotator: a toolkit for annotating images with user-defined keypoints
 ============
 This software is still in early-release development.
 Expect some adventures.

 Annotation Hotkeys